MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 - **Higher density**: Colocate multiple apps within the same App Service plan to minimize resources.
 All apps share resources like CPU and memory, which can save money and reduce operational complexity.
 This approach also optimizes resource usage.
 Apps can use idle resources from another app if load patterns change over time.

   Also consider the disadvantages.
 For example, spikes in usage or instability of an app can affect the performance of other apps.
 Incidents in one app can also permeate to other apps within the shared environment, which can affect security.

+  Hosting multiple applications on the same App Service plan can save costs, but it introduces the risk of resource contention.
+For critical applications requiring high availability and performance, isolated environments like **App Service Environment V3 (ASE)** provide dedicated resources but at a higher cost.
+Consider using shared environments for non-critical workloads and isolated environments for mission-critical applications.

 - **Higher isolation**: Isolation helps to avoid interference.
 This strategy applies to security, performance, and even segregation of development, testing, and production environments.